Ivan Ivanov (tennis)

 Ivan Ivanov (Иван Иванов, /bg/, born 30 October 2008) is a Bulgarian tennis player.
-He has a career-high ATP singles ranking of No. 795, achieved on 16 June 2025.
+He has a career-high ATP singles ranking of No. 505 achieved on 21 September 2026.

-Ivanov reached an ITF junior combined ranking of No. 1 on 14 July 2025.
-In 2025, Ivanov won the boys' singles titles at Wimbledon and the US Open, becoming the second Bulgarian in history after Grigor Dimitrov to lift both trophies in a season.
-He also won five singles and four doubles titles on the ITF junior circuit.
+In 2025, Ivanov has won two majors at junior-level – the boys' singles titles at Wimbledon and at the US Open, becoming the second Bulgarian in history after Grigor Dimitrov to lift both trophies in a season.

+Ivanov represents Bulgaria at the Davis Cup.

 Junior career

-In July 2022, Ivanov competed in the inaugural 14 and under boys singles event at Wimbledon, where he lost in the semifinals to the eventual champion, Se Hyuk Cho of South Korea.
-He made his junior Grand Slam debut at the 2024 Australian Open, where he lost in the first round in singles and the second round in doubles.
+In July 2022, Ivanov competed in the inaugural boys' U14 event at Wimbledon, where he lost in the semifinals to the eventual champion, Korean Se Hyuk Cho.

+In January 2024, He made his Junior Grand Slam debut at the Australian Open, where he lost in the first round in singles and the second round in doubles.

+In April 2025, Ivanov won the boys' singles category at the J300 Tournoi de Tennis ITF Junior in Beaulieu-sur-Mer, France, defeating Ludvig Hede in the final.
+He also lifted the trophy in doubles, playing with Thijs Boogaard – the pair defeated fourth seeds Alejandro Arcila and Karim Bennani in straight sets.
+The following month, the Bulgarian was a runner-up at the prestigious J500 Trofeo Bonfiglio in Milan, losing to fifth seed and home favourite Jacopo Vasamì in the final.

-In June 2025, Ivanov fell short of reaching his first Grand Slam final, losing to eventual champion Max Schönhaus in the singles semifinals at the 2025 French Open, where he also reached the quarterfinals in doubles with Thijs Boogaard.
+In June, Ivanov fell short of reaching his first Junior Grand Slam final, losing to eventual champion Max Schönhaus in the singles semifinals at the French Open, where he also reached the quarterfinals in doubles with Boogaard.

-At the 2025 Wimbledon Championships Ivanov did not lose a set on his way to his first junior Grand Slam title, defeating 13th seed Schönhaus and then qualifier Ronit Karki in straight sets in the final.
-With this, he became only the second Bulgarian tennis player to win a junior Grand Slam boy's singles title, after Grigor Dimitrov, who won Wimbledon and the US Open in 2008.
+At the 2025 Wimbledon Championships, Ivanov did not lose a set on his way to his first Grand Slam title, defeating 13th seed Schönhaus and then qualifier Ronit Karki in the final.
+With this feat, he became the second Bulgarian tennis player to win a Junior Grand Slam title, after Grigor Dimitrov, who won Wimbledon and the US Open in 2008.
 As a result, Ivanov reached an ITF junior combined ranking of No. 1 on 14 July 2025.

-As the top seed at the 2025 US Open, Ivanov made a third consecutive junior Grand Slam semifinal with wins over Maximus Dussault and again over eighth seed Max Schönhaus.
-He reached a consecutive junior final with a win over world No. 54 Zangar Nurlanuly in straight sets.
-He won the title, defeating Alexander Vasilev in straight sets.
-The match made history as the first all-Bulgarian major final ever.
+As the top seed at the 2025 US Open, Ivanov made a third consecutive semifinal with wins over Maximus Dussault and eighth seed Schönhaus.
+He reached a consecutive junior final with a win over Kazakh Zangar Nurlanuly in straight sets.
+He earned the title after defeating compatriot Alexander Vasilev in straight sets.
+The match made history as the first all-Bulgarian Grand Slam final ever.

+In December, Ivanov was named the 2025 world junior champion by the ITF.
+At 17 years old, he was the first Bulgarian to finish the season as world No. 1 in the junior rankings.

+He has won five singles and four doubles junior titles overall and has a Juniors singles win-loss record of 106–35.